 An n-vertex graph is called C-Ramsey if it has no clique or independent set of size C log n.
 All known constructions of Ramsey graphs involve randomness in an essential way, and there is a line of research towards showing that in fact all Ramsey graphs must obey certain “richness” properties characteristic of random graphs.
 In these papers we prove two conjectures along these lines.
 First, we prove that for any fixed C, every n-vertex C-Ramsey graph induces subgraphs of Θ(n2) different sizes.
 This resolves a conjecture of Narayanan, Sahasrabudhe and Tomon, motivated by an old problem of Erdős and McKay.
 Second, we prove a conjecture of Erdős, Faudree and Sós that in any n-vertex C-Ramsey graph, there are Ω(n5/2) induced subgraphs, no pair of which have the same numbers of edges and vertices.
 This improves on earlier results due to Alon, Balogh, Kostochka and Samotij.

 Fix a sequence of nonzero real numbers a = (a1,...,an), consider a random ±1 sequence ξ = (ξ1,...,ξn), and let X = a1ξ1+...+anξn.
 The Erdős-Littlewood-Offord theorem shows that, regardless of a, for any x the event X = x is unlikely (that is, X is anti-concentrated).
 In this paper, motivated by some questions about random matrices, we study the “resilience” of this anti-concentration.
-For a given x, how many coordinates of ξ is an adversary typically allowed to change without making X = x?
+For a given x, how many coordinates of ξ can we allow an adversary to change before they can force X = x?
 The answer is quite surprising, and its proof involves an interesting connection to combinatorial number theory.